 Why compliance of Section 404 is costly

 Regardless which of the widely acceptable control frameworks you end up using, you will always be asked to document and test your controls.
 These activities can consume a considerable amount of man-hours and bring about additional expenses.
-Even the mere act of studying the control framework and figuring out how to align your current practices with it can be very tricky and can consume precious time; time that can be used for more productive endeavors.
+Even the mere act of studying the control framework and figuring out how to align your current practices with it can be very tricky and can consume precious time; time that can be used for more productive endeavours.

 Unfortunately, a large number of companies still rely heavily on spreadsheets.
 Even those with expensive BI (Business Intelligence) systems still use spreadsheets as an ad-hoc tool for data processing and reporting.